-If you have colour or light sensitivity, tap Colour Tint to change the hue of the entire display on your iPhone, iPad or iPod Touch.
+If you have colour or light sensitivity, tap Colour Tint to change the hue of the entire display on your iPhone, iPad or iPod touch.
 Use the sliders to adjust your display's hue and the intensity of the effect.

 More display accommodations

-In addition to inverting colours and applying filters, you can also find these accommodations on the Display & Text Size screen:
+You can also find these accommodations on the Display & Text Size screen:

-- Bold Text: Makes the text in your device's user interface bold.
+- Bold Text: Makes text bold.